-HIS 500.
+- HIS 500.
 HISTORIOGRAPHY AND THE PHILOSOPHY OF HISTORY.
 Method, literature, and philosophical approach to history.
-3 (F)

-HIS 506.
+3 (F) - HIS 506.
 THE AMERICAN MILITARY EXPERIENCE, 1775-Present.
 The role of the military with emphasis on the relationship of military policy, organization, and technology to political, social, and economic developments.
-3

-HIS 509.
+3 - HIS 509.
 MODERN ARCHIVAL MANAGEMENT.
+The theories of archives administration and the application of archival concepts and principles.
 3